-- The details required for floor plans in construction drawings including sections, datum levels, wall constructions, material codes, depth dimensions, heights, schedules, and specifications - Symbols e.g. for materials - Scales - The benefits of planning the sequence of material and labour requirements including the use of bills of quantities, programmes of work, stock systems, critical path analysis, lead times, schedules, and pricing systems - External and internal colour schemes, e.g. monochromatic, analogous, and complementary, warm/advancing, contrasting, and cool/receding - The need for accurate drawings to produce accurate work

-- Produce hand or computer aided designs (CAD) - Interpret drawings accurately - Produce colour schemes - Provide colour matches e.g. for type/era of building - Check for specialist requirements, e.g. to be fire retardant - Accurately measure from technical drawings and scales - Check for accuracy, challenge and make recommendations to architects/clients - Accurately calculate quantities of materials required and price work - Produce schedules of work
+4 Produce and Interpret Plans/Technical Drawings 10 The individual needs to know and understand: The details required for floor plans in construction drawings including sections, datum levels, wall constructions, material codes, depth dimensions, heights, schedules and specification Symbols e.g. for materials Scales The benefits of planning the sequence of material and labour requirements including the use of bills of quantities, programmes of work, stock systems, critical path analysis, lead times, schedules and pricing systems External and internal colour schemes e.g. monochromatic, analogous and complementary, warm/advancing, contrasting and cool/receding The need for accurate drawings to produce accurate work The individual shall be able to: Produce a hand or computer aided design (CAD) Interpret drawings accurately Produce a colour scheme Provide a colour match e.g. for type/era of building Check for specialist requirements e.g. to be fire retardant Accurately measure from technical drawings and scale Check for accuracy, challenge and make recommendations to architect/client Accurately calculate quantities of materials required and price work Produce a schedule of work 5 Apply Paint by Brush and Roller 20 The individual needs to know and understand: Purposes of painting: protection, preservation, sanitation, decoration and identification e.g. colour coding The significance of following manufacturer's guidelines COSHH requirements Impact of materials on the general public and necessary precautions e.g. allergies Range of brushes, rollers and trowel/texturing tools The variety of surface coatings e.g. water and solvent borne; wood treatments e.g. stains and preservatives